statox/NWotD/README.md

 # Nasa Wallpaper of the Day

-Set the Nase Picture of the Day as your wallpaper!
+Set the Nasa Picture of the Day as your wallpaper!

-Using some code from [nasa-cli](https://github.com/xxczaki/nasa-cli) and the npm package [wallpaper](https://www.npmjs.com/package/wallpaper)
+This script reuses some code from [nasa-cli](https://github.com/xxczaki/nasa-cli).

+# Dependencies

+This script uses gsettings to set up the gnome wallpaper and screensaver.

+    gsettings set org.gnome.desktop.background picture-uri
+    gsettings set org.gnome.desktop.background picture-options
+    gsettings set org.gnome.desktop.screensaver picture-uri
+    gsettings set org.gnome.desktop.screensaver picture-options

+So it only works on systems with Gnome and gsettins installed.
+In the future I'll try to make it more cross platform (or not).

 # Usage